 Recurrent episodes of angina are usually seen in 4% to 19% of the patients.
 Advanced age and impaired left ventricular function have been identified as factors for poor prognosis in patients who present with acute coronary syndrome due to CAVS.
 In addition, elevated hs-CRP levels predict the higher risk of death, non-fatal myocardial infarction, and recurrent angina requiring repeat coronary angiography.
 However, the prognosis is usually favorable as long as the patients are maintained on calcium channel blockers and risk factors such as smoking are addressed.

 Due to the heterogeneity of symptoms upon presentation, CAVS should be on a differential when a patient is presenting with symptoms.
 It is important to recognize CAVS when compared to obstructive atherosclerotic coronary artery disease due to different approaches to treatment.
-Furthermore, patients should be counseled to modify risk factors that can precipitate CAVS such as smoking, and treatment should be targeted in initiating and maintaining maximum tolerated doses of calcium channel blocker.
 Due to patients having recurrent symptoms resulting from CAVS further research needs to be implemented to understand the pathogenesis and impact treatment options better.

-Once a patient has been diagnosed with CAVS, the role of the primary and the nurse practitioner cannot be overstated.
+Once a patient has been diagnosed with CAVS, the role of the primary care physician and/or the nurse practitioner cannot be overstated.
 These professionals need to educate the patient on atherosclerosis and reduce the modifiable risk factors for coronary disease.
-Patients should be counseled to modify risk factors that can precipitate CAVS such as smoking, and treatment should be targeted in initiating and maintaining maximum tolerated doses of calcium channel blocker.
+Patients should be counseled to modify risk factors that can precipitate CAVS such as smoking, and monitored for sustained medication use to prevent future CAVS attacks.
 Due to patients having recurrent symptoms resulting from CAVS further research needs to be implemented to understand the pathogenesis and impact treatment options better.
-Close monitoring is required because recurrence of coronary vasospasm is common, which in some patients can prove fatal.
+Close monitoring is required because the recurrence of coronary vasospasm is common, which in some patients can prove fatal.
 (Level V)

 |||Beijk MA,Vlastra WV,Delewi R,van de Hoef TP,Boekholdt SM,Sjauw KD,Piek JJ, Myocardial infarction with non-obstructive coronary arteries: a focus on vasospastic angina.
 Netherlands heart journal : monthly journal of the Netherlands Society of Cardiology and the Netherlands Heart Foundation.
 2019 Jan 28; [PubMed PMID: 30689112]|